-When can you get a summary judgment in Florida when there’s been undue influence?
+When can you get a summary judgment in Florida when there’s been an undue influence?
 Not often.

-RBC Ministeries filed a lawsuit to revoke probation of the will of Lewis Simoneau, and Barbara Topkins filed for summary judgment to allow the will to go forward, and won.
-RBC Ministeries appealed, arguing that there was undisputed evidence establishing a legal presumption that Barbara Topkins exerted undue influence over Lewis Simoneau, who lacked testamentary capacity.
+RBC Ministries filed a lawsuit to revoke the probation of the will of Lewis Simoneau, and Barbara Topkins filed for summary judgment to allow the will to go forward, and won.
+RBC Ministries appealed, arguing that there was undisputed evidence establishing a legal presumption that Barbara Topkins exerted undue influence over Lewis Simoneau, who lacked testamentary capacity.
 It was urged that the will was void, and a prior 1977 Will was legal (which named RBC Ministeries, not Barbara Topkins, as its residual beneficiary).

-Undue influence is the overpersuasion, coercion or force that destroys or hampers the free agency and willpower of the testator.
-If a main beneficiary has a confidential relationship with the person who signs the will, and is actively involved in that person finalizing that will, then the law will assume that the beneficiary unduly influenced the person making out their will.
+Undue influence is the over persuasion, coercion, or force that destroys or hampers the free agency and willpower of the testator.
+If the main beneficiary has a confidential relationship with the person who signs the will and is actively involved in that person finalizing that will, then the law will assume that the beneficiary unduly influenced the person making out their will.
 Evildoing will be legally presumed, although the facts of each situation of “undue influence” are different.